fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-25-implementing-a-fixed-length-fifo-queue-in-java.md

 	}
 }
 {% endhighlight %}
 The queue "rolls" through the ring.
 Adding a new element at the head of the queue automatically removes the oldest element in the queue - no copying of arrays or resetting of object references required.
 Unlike with linked lists we can actually access each element in the ring directly with the <code>get</code> method.
-Finally, we can create a subclass of our queue object which will graciously roll over as new values are added into the ring queue.
+Finally, we can create a subclass of our queue object which will graciously roll over as new values are added into the queue/ring.
 {% highlight java %}
 public class RollingMovingAverage extends NumberFixedLengthFifoQueue {

-	private int maSize;
 	private float maNumerator;
 	private float maValue;
-	private int leftIndex, rightIndex;

-	public RollingMovingAverage(Number[] initialValues, int maSize) {
+	public RollingMovingAverage(Number[] initialValues) {
 		super(initialValues);
-		if (maSize > initialValues.length) {
-			throw new IllegalArgumentException("Moving average size cannot be greater than the number of values.");
-		}
+		maNumerator = 0.0f;
-		this.maSize = maSize;
+		maValue = 0.0f;
 		initialize();
 	}